burnettk/config-aider/README.md

 ca --init
 ```

-2. Copy your favorite configuration files into the config directory (~/.config/config-aider/).
+2. Copy your favorite aider configuration files into the config directory (~/.config/config-aider/).
 For example, if you have a configuration file called sota.yml:
 ```bash
 cp sota.yml ~/.config/config-aider/
 ```